In today’s post: Learn how to fold a pointed origami star – it only takes five simple steps.

 Origami is basically magic, right?
 Taking a flat piece of paper and turning it into something else entirely is pretty cool!
 But it can also be intimidating, and I rarely have the patience to work through long instructions.
 That’s why I like simple origami projects that I can master quickly, like these origami stars.
-They only take 5 steps to make and the finished stars make great Christmas decorations!
+They only take 5 steps to make and the finished stars make great DIY Christmas decorations!

 For more easy origami tutorials, click here.